EvictionLab/eviction-lab-website/content/eviction-tracking/las-vegas-nv.md

 # The geography of changes in eviction filings

 Clark County is divided into 487 census tracts.
-In these tracts, we map the number of eviction filings over the last four weeks.<sup>1</sup> If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.<sup>2</sup>
+In these tracts, we map the number of eviction filings over the last year.<sup>1</sup> If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.<sup>2</sup>

 1. Data for Clark County were collected by Subrina Hudson of the Las Vegas Review-Journal; historical averages cover 2016-2019.
 2. Tract-level breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.